alexliberzonlab/old_website/people/lilly_verso.md

 ---

 Lilly Verso was first our guest from Polytechnico Di Torino.
-He's working on his masters degree project at the laboratory of Prof. Daniela Tordella <http://areeweb.polito.it/ricerca/philofluid/people/72-daniela-tordella.html> and visits the Turbulence Structure Laboratory under the IAESTE students exchange program.
+He's working on his masters degree project at the laboratory of Prof. Daniela Tordella <http://areeweb.polito.it/ricerca/philofluid/people/72-daniela-tordella.html> and visits the Alex Liberzon Laboratory under the IAESTE students exchange program.

 Lilly Verso successfully graduated in July 2013 and joined the lab as a Ph.
 D. student in 2014.
 Lilly works on the problem of turbulent entrainment across stratified layers.
 June 2015 is assigned as the Ph.D. candidacy exam.